 4. Raise prices

 Let’s dive into each one and look for ways to spend the same amount of time (or less!) while increasing revenue.
+Don’t feel like reading?
+Check out this video walk through by our friend Chin at Spring Activator.

 1) Increase Number of Customers